jeffreysbrother/storefront-child/README.md

 To work in live mode, Stripe requires an SSL certificate.

+### paypal advanced

+I purchased a plugin for PayPal advanced, and was approved ... but I can't seem to log in to get started.
+Eh.

+### PayPal (powered by Braintree)

+Looks like this is ready to go, but I need to send some documents if I was to receive monies.

 ### layout, styles

 After switching to .scss, the compiled styles from css/ are getting enqueued BEFORE the parent theme styles.
 This needs to be fixed.